dymmond/esmerald/docs/en/docs/guides/more-advanced/03-deployment.md

 ## Docker Deployment

-Here's a simple Dockerfile for Esmerald:
+Here's a simple Dockerfile for Ravyn:

 ```Dockerfile
 FROM python:3.13-slim